faizan09-hub/CODEALPHA-VOICEASSISTANT/README.md

 `pip3 install portAudio`

 #### Issues
-If you encounter any problems feel free to open a new issue.
-Before that check other closed issues and check if your issue matches with any older issues.
+If you encounter any problems feel free to open a new issue..